pmndrs/react-zdog/readme.md

 ## Illustration

 The `Illustration` object is your portal into zdog.
 It forwards unreserved properties to the internal Zdog.Illustration instance.
+The component auto adjusts to re-size changes and fills out the wrapping relative/absolute parent.

 ```jsx
 <Canvas element="svg" /> // Can bei either 'svg' or 'canvas'